Left Continue shopping

 • Seborrheic dermatitis;

-For cutaneous allergic manifestations — such as contact with an allergen, or food or drug-induced reactions — hormonal ointments can be a cornerstone of symptomatic therapy.
-They alleviate itching, burning, swelling, and redness, especially when over the counter meds for allergies alone are insufficient.
+For cutaneous sensitivity manifestations — such as contact with an allergen, or food reactions — hormonal balms can be a cornerstone of discomfort support.
+They alleviate itching, burning, swelling, and redness, especially when products for seasonal sensitivity alone are insufficient.

-However, these treatments do not address the root cause of allergies.
-Therefore, use should be time-limited — typically no longer than 5–10 days unless monitored by a physician.
+However, this support does not address the root cause of seasonal sensitivity.
+Therefore, use should be time-limited — typically no longer than 5–10 days unless monitored by a specialist.

 Precautions and Contraindications

-Despite their effectiveness, hormonal ointments come with a set of important limitations:
+Despite their effectiveness, hormonal balms come with a set of important limitations:

-• They should not be applied to infected skin (bacterial, fungal, or viral conditions like herpes, streptoderma, or ringworm);
+• They should not be applied to irritated skin (bacterial, fungal, or viral conditions like herpes, streptoderma, or ringworm);

 • Prolonged use is contraindicated, as it may lead to skin atrophy, pigmentation changes, spider veins (telangiectasia), and — in rare cases — systemic hormonal absorption impacting the endocrine system;